Greg Ridley: Career

 This incarnation of Humble Pie continued until 1975 and Ridley left the music business, after finishing an unreleased album with Marriott and abortive attempts with bands such as Mike Patto and Ollie Halsall's band Boxer.
 Ridley moved to Gloucestershire and lived in a stone cottage in the Forest of Dean with his girlfriend.
 He found the peace and quiet of country life a pleasant and refreshing change to touring and recording.
-He became involved in the antique furniture business and throughout the 1980s.
-He was a low-key antique trader and he stripped pine furniture for other traders as a business.
+He became involved in the antique furniture business, and throughout the 1980s, he was a low-key antique trader and stripped pine furniture for other traders as a business.

-On 14 April 2001 he appeared with Jerry Shirley, Peter Frampton and Clem Clempson, billed as a one off Humble Pie re-union, at a Steve Marriott Tribute Concert.
-Earlier that year, he had also become involved with a Humble Pie project initiated by Jerry Shirley's reactivation of the group. and the enlisting of another former Humble Pie guitarist and vocalist Bobby Tench.
-This resulted in the album Back on Track, released by Sanctuary in 2002 and a short tour of Germany with Company of Snakes during the early part of 2003.
+On 14 April 2001, he appeared with Jerry Shirley, Peter Frampton and Clem Clempson, billed as a one off Humble Pie re-union, at a Steve Marriott Tribute Concert.
+Earlier that year, he had also become involved with a Humble Pie project initiated by Jerry Shirley's reactivation of the group, and the enlisting of another former Humble Pie guitarist and vocalist Bobby Tench.
+This resulted in the album Back on Track, released by Sanctuary in 2002, and a short tour of Germany with Company of Snakes during the early part of 2003.
 The project was cut short when Ridley became ill.

 Death

 On 19 November 2003, Ridley died in Alicante, Spain, of pneumonia and resulting complications.
-He was 62.
+He was 56.
 His funeral was paid for by a concert organised by harmonica player Dave Hunt.